OpenLiberty/liberty-tools-intellij/docs/GettingStarted.md

 .
 ![Liberty start dev mode with custom parameters](images/Liberty_start_custom_param.png)

 If you would like to make use of dev mode for containers, select _Start dev mode in a container_.
-Note that the `liberty-maven-plugin` must be version `3.3-M1` or higher.
-The `liberty-gradle-plugin` must be version `3.1-M1` or higher.
 For more information on dev mode for containers, check out the [Liberty Maven devc goal](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#devc-container-mode) or the [Liberty Gradle libertyDevc task](https://github.com/OpenLiberty/ci.gradle/blob/main/docs/libertyDev.md#libertydevc-task-container-mode)
 .